luluzhou1/Selfish-Mining-Simulator/README.md

  Conversely, (a, h, irrelevant) denotes the case where the previous state was (a − 1, h, ·), rendering match now ineffective, as all honest nodes received already the h’th block.
 The third label, active, represents the case where the honest network is already split, due to a previous match action; this information affects the transition to the next state, as described below.
 We will refer to states as (a, h) or (a, h,·), in contexts where the fork label plays no effective role.
 3. Transtion and reward:

+#### Objective function

+1. The initial objective function is non-linear because the
+2. We introduce the parameter

+#### Covert to Finite MDP